Best Italian idioms and meanings

 - vederci rosso (to be very upset)

-When a photo isn’t a colori (in color), it’s in bianco e nero (white and black) in Italian, not in black and white as in the English language!
+When a photo isn’t a colori (in color), it’s in bianco e nero (white and black) in the Italian language, not in black and white as in the English language!

-Despite the use of colors in so many Italian idioms, don’t forget that colors are descriptors and that, as with every adjective in Italian, they agree in gender and number with the noun they describe:
+Despite the use of colors in so many Italian idioms, don’t forget that colors are descriptors and that, as with every adjective in the Italian language, they agree in gender and number with the noun they describe:

 - una gonna nera (a black skirt)